Islandora/documentation/camel/sync/README.md

 ## Deployment

-After successful compilation, copy the resulting jar from the target directory to the deploy directory of your karaf installation.
-If you are actively developing, it is advised to install through maven via `osgi:install -s mvn:org.islandora/islandora-sync/VERSION` in the karaf shell.
-Be sure to put in the appropriate version number from the pom file.
-Afterwards, you can have karaf automatically redeploy anytime you successfully run `mvn install` by issuing the following karaf command: `dev:watch --dev:watch mvn:org.islandora/islandora-sync/VERSION`.
+After successful compilation, copy the resulting war from the target directory to the deployment directory of your servlet container.

 ## Maintainers/Sponsors